smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Async map display
 * Add intra zoomlevel simplify percentage target parameter: simplificationFactor
 * Old layers being left behind
+* max/min zoomlevel.
+Max zoomlevel not enforced in browser until the calucation of quantization and the max zoomnlevel is better; this needs area,

 #### Current TODO list (June):

-* Status in write JSON file
+* Status in write JSON file Re-test COA2011: json memory and timeout issues are solved
+* Status update using uuidV1; batch mode (returns in onBusboyFinish()); add timeout recovery (switches to batch mode).
+* Display of zoomlevel contextual information: areas (km), total areas, size, suppressed or not.
+* Calucation of quantization and the max zoomnlevel using area.
+Enforcement in browser.
+Needs turf.
-* Add simplify to zoomlevel 11, spherical simplify limit (in Steraradians)
+* Add simplify to zoomlevel 11, spherical simplify limit (in Steraradians).
 * Duplicate file names in zip files.
-Flattening of directory structure causes duplicates which are not detected.
+Flattening of directory structure causes duplicates which are not detected
-* max/min zoomlevel
-* Status update using uuidV1; batch mode (returns in onBusboyFinish()); add timeout recovery (switches to batch mode).
-* Re-test COA2011: json memory and timeout issues are solved

 #### June list (some likely to be moved into July):